castcollab/tesserae2/README.rst

     # check pep8 against all files in src and tests
     flake8 src tests

+    # lint python code for common errors and codestyle issues
+    pylint src

 Tests
 `````

 ::

     # run all tests
+    # right now that includes pep8, black, and pylint
     tox

     # run only (fast) unit tests